pyta-uoft/website/index.md

 ### R0101: Too many nested blocks {#R0101}

-This error occurs when you have more than three nested blocks in your code.
+This error occurs when you have more than three levels of nested blocks in your code.
 This type of nesting is a sign that your function is too complex, and should be broken down using helper functions.

-Note: the nested block doesn't doesn't include function or class definition as a block, so the example below is considered to have *four* nested blocks, not five.
+Note: this checker doesn't include function or class definition as a block, so the example below is considered to have *four* nested blocks, not five.